Multiscale Modeling for Time-harmonic Maxwell equations with impedance boundary conditions in highly heterogeneous media: Introduction

 where $k = \omega/c_0 =\omega\sqrt{\varepsilon_0 \mu_0} > 0$ is the (fixed) free-space wavenumber.
 Here $\varepsilon_0$ and $\mu_0$ denote the vacuum permittivity and permeability, respectively, and $c_0 = 1/\sqrt{\varepsilon_0 \mu_0}$ the speed of light in vacuum. $\mathbf{g}$ is a given tangential vector field on the boundary $\partial\Omega$. $\mathbf{n}$ is the unit outward normal vector on $\partial\Omega$. $\mathbf{w}_T = (\mathbf{n} \times \mathbf{w}) \times \mathbf{n} = \mathbf{w} - (\mathbf{w} \cdot \mathbf{n}) \mathbf{n}$ denotes the tangential component trace.
 The boundary condition (\ref{model_b}) is the first-order Silver--M\"uller absorbing condition, which is just an impedance boundary condition with the impedance parameter $\lambda = 1$ (also with $\mu_r=1$ on $\partial\Omega$ and $\varepsilon_r=\mu_r=1$ in a neighborhood of $\partial\Omega$, see \cite{Monk2003}).
 The presence of the imaginary unit $i$ introduces a phase shift, which allows the boundary to partially transmit and reflect incoming waves.
-This key feature enables the simulation of wave radiation into open space, making it possible to model unbounded wave scattering and radiation problems within a finite computational domain $\Omega$.
-Physically, this model describes electromagnetic wave scattering and propagation in air or vacuum, perturbed by the presence of strongly heterogeneous, purely magnetic inclusions or metamaterials.
+This key feature enables the simulation of wave radiation into open space, making it possible to model unbounded wave scattering and radiation problems within a finite computational domain $\Omega$. {We restrict ourselves to the case \(\varepsilon_r\equiv 1\) primarily to isolate the effect of high-contrast permeability.
+More precisely, we focus on heterogeneous media with high-contrast permeability \(\mu_r\) at a fixed wavenumber $k$, rather than on the additional complications caused by simultaneous high contrast in both constitutive parameters or by the high-frequency asymptotic regime.
+Similar one-parameter settings are commonly used to highlight the dominant physical mechanism, such as dielectric-dominant or magnetic-dominant responses \cite{Pendry1999,Holloway2009}.} Physically, this model describes electromagnetic wave scattering and propagation in air or vacuum, perturbed by the presence of strongly heterogeneous, purely magnetic inclusions or metamaterials.
 Typical applications include the modeling of ferrites, magnetic cloaks, $\mu$-near-zero structures, magnetic photonic crystals, and magnetic radar-absorbing materials.